iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: the natural color image added to the map

-As covered in the :doc:`mapping` tutorial, this broadly speaking shows the world as we see it, but it's not the only way to view images.
+|br| As covered in the :doc:`mapping` tutorial, this broadly speaking shows the world as we see it, but it's
+not the only way to view images.
 Depending on the application, other color combinations can help us enhance certain features, making the image somewhat easier to interpret.